 Create Lasting Content

 Pinterest images have the longest lifespan of any social media platform so it’s worth your time to create something you’re proud of.
 This is key to blog traffic that keeps coming.
-On Twitter, a tweet has a short lifespan of about twenty minutes, a Facebook post is lucky to survive the newsfeed for two hours and I’d guess that Google+ is about the same.A pin on Pinterest can have traffic for days, weeks, even years after it was first pinned.
-Amazing, I know!Click To Tweet
+On Twitter, a tweet has a short lifespan of about twenty minutes, a Facebook post is lucky to survive the newsfeed for two hours.

-This pin was created over two years ago and gets a few repins every day with the current total being over 3,400 repins!
+This pin (it's so ugly!) was created over a decade ago and gets a few repins daily, with the current total being over 3,400 repins!
 You can easily create a quick quote graphic that will far outshine this graphic made in 2013.

 Tips for designing a gorgeous, Smart Feed ready Pinterest graphic: